Thursday, Sep 18, 7:00pm

 Cyrus Cassells is the author of The Crossed-Out Swastika (Copper Canyon Press, 2012); More Than Peace and Cypresses (2004); Beautiful Signor (1997), which won the Lambda Literary Award; Soul Make a Path Through Shouting (1994), which was nominated for the Pulitzer Prize and received the PSA's William Carlos Williams Award; and The Mud Actor (1982), which was a National Poetry Series selection.
 He teaches poetry at the Texas State University-San Marcos.

 Carol Muske-Dukes is the author of eight books of poems, four novels, two collections of essays (including I Married the Icepick Killer: a Poet in Hollywood) and the editor of anthologies, including Crossing State Lines: an American Renga, with co-editor Bob Holman.
-She is a professor of English/Creative Writing at USC, where she founded the PhD program in Creative Writing/Literature.
+Former Poet Laureate of California, Muske-Dukes is a professor of English/Creative Writing at USC, where she founded the PhD program in Creative Writing/Literature, and also serves as the poetry critic for the LA Times.
 She's been awarded a Guggenheim, an NEA grant, the di Castagnola Award from the Poetry Society of America, and a Library of Congress Award.
 Seven of her books were just re-published as electronic books by Open Road Media in June of 2014.
 She is bi-coastal.

 Maggie Nelson is the author of nine books of poetry and prose.
 Her nonfiction titles include The Argonauts (forthcoming, May 2015), The Art of Cruelty: A Reckoning (2011; named a New York Times Notable Book of the Year), Bluets (2009), The Red Parts: A Memoir (2007), and Women, the New York School, and Other True Abstractions (2007).
 Her poetry titles include Something Bright, Then Holes (2007) and Jane: A Murder (2005; finalist for the PEN/ Martha Albrand Art of the Memoir).
 She is the recipient of a Guggenheim Fellowship, an NEA grant, and an Arts Writers Fellowship from the Andy Warhol Foundation.
 Since 2005 she has taught on the faculty of the the School of Critical Studies at CalArts.
 She lives in Los Angeles.